Semi Truck Parking Tips

 - Park Smart: Once you find a safe location to park your truck, it’s just as important to select the right spot.
 Try parking at the very back end of the parking lot to avoid heavy traffic.
 Most in and out traffic happens in the front third of the lot because most truckers try to park as close to the buildings as possible.
 When at a truck stop, always park with the cab facing the same way as the other trucks to prevent truck break-ins.

 - Choose a Well-Lit, Active Area: Some drivers park in home improvement and department store parking lots because there’s a lot of activity and the lots are well-lit.
 Your truck is a less-likely target in these areas.
 If you’re stumped on where to park, talk to your destination dispatcher.
-He or she may have some good suggestions of safe areas.
+He or she may have some good suggestions of safe truck parking.

 - Know Your Neighbors: When you park for the night, write down the company name, license plate, and unit number of any trucks that park next to you.
 Having the information of those around you can help you out in case of cargo theft or damage to your truck.